clem2707/Project-CMT/README.md

 edited by the program and should not be manually modified.
 - "*results/*" contains saved .png files of plotted results
-- "*code/*" contains program code
+- "*code/*" contains program code C:\Users\svenp\Documents\EPFL\CMT\Project-CMT\datas\temperature_data\bouveret.csv
 ### Inputs and outputs

 Inputs:
-- "*datas/*temperature_data*" is a folder containing:
+- "*datas/temperature_data*" is a folder containing:
-  - "*data/bouveret.csv" is a comma-delimted file.
+  - "*datas/temperature_data/bouveret.csv*" is a comma-delimted file.
-  - "*data/evian.csv" is a comma-delimted file.
+  - "*datas/temperature_data/evian.csv*" is a comma-delimted file.
-  - "*data/geneve.csv" is a comma-delimted file.
+  - "*datas/temperature_data/geneve.csv*" is a comma-delimted file.
-  - "*data/hermance.csv" is a comma-delimted file.
+  - "*datas/temperature_data/hermance.csv*" is a comma-delimted file.
-  - "*data/lugrin.csv" is a comma-delimted file.
+  - "*datas/temperature_data/lugrin.csv*" is a comma-delimted file.
-  - "*data/lutry.csv" is a comma-delimted file.
+  - "*datas/temperature_data/lutry.csv*" is a comma-delimted file.
-  - "*data/morges.csv" is a comma-delimted file.
+  - "*datas/temperature_data/morges.csv*" is a comma-delimted file.
-  - "*data/nyon.csv" is a comma-delimted file.
+  - "*datas/temperature_data/nyon.csv*" is a comma-delimted file.
-  - "*data/rolle.csv" is a comma-delimted file.
+  - "*datas/temperature_data/rolle.csv*" is a comma-delimted file.
-  - "*data/saint-sulpice" is a comma-delimted file.
+  - "*datas/temperature_data/saint-sulpice.csv*" is a comma-delimted file.
-  - "*data/thonon.csv" is a comma-delimted file.
+  - "*datas/temperature_data/thonon.csv*" is a comma-delimted file.
-  - "*data/versoix.csv" is a comma-delimted file.
+  - "*datas/temperature_data/versoix.csv*" is a comma-delimted file.
-  - "*data/vevey.csv" is a comma-delimted file.
+  - "*datas/temperature_data/vevey.csv*" is a comma-delimted file.
-  - "*data/villeneuve.csv" is a comma-delimted file.
+  - "*datas/temperature_data/villeneuve.csv*" is a comma-delimted file.
-  - "*data/yvoire.csv" is a comma-delimted file.
+  - "*datas/temperature_data/yvoire.csv*" is a comma-delimted file.
-- "*datas/harbor.csv" is a semicolon-delimited file.
+- "*datas/harbor.csv*" is a semicolon-delimited file.

 Internal files:
-  - "*internal/interior_points.csv" is a comma-delimted file.
+  - "*internal/interior_points.csv*" is a comma-delimted file.
-  - "*internal/physic_pred_Geneva_2024.csv" is a comma-delimted file.
+  - "*internal/physic_pred_Geneva_2024.csv*" is a comma-delimted file.
-  - "*internal/physic_pred_Morges_2024.csv" is a comma-delimted file.
+  - "*internal/physic_pred_Morges_2024.csv*" is a comma-delimted file.
-  - "*internal/physic_pred_Geneva_2050.csv" is a comma-delimted file.
+  - "*internal/physic_pred_Geneva_2050.csv*" is a comma-delimted file.
-  - "*internal/physic_pred_Morges_2050.csv" is a comma-delimted file.
+  - "*internal/physic_pred_Morges_2050.csv*" is a comma-delimted file.
-  - "*internal/stat_pred_gva_2024.csv" is a comma-delimted file.
+  - "*internal/stat_pred_gva_2024.csv*" is a comma-delimted file.
-  - "*internal/stat_pred_morges_2024.csv" is a comma-delimted file.
+  - "*internal/stat_pred_morges_2024.csv*" is a comma-delimted file.
-  - "*internal/stat_pred_gva_2050.csv" is a comma-delimted file.
+  - "*internal/stat_pred_gva_2050.csv*" is a comma-delimted file.
-  - "*internal/stat_pred_morges_2050.csv" is a comma-delimted file.
+  - "*internal/stat_pred_morges_2050.csv*" is a comma-delimted file.

 Outputs:
-- "*results/Plot temperature in Geneva in 2024.png" is a png file.
+- "*results/Plot temperature in Geneva in 2024.png*" is a png file.
-- "*results/Plot temperature in Morges in 2024.png" is a png file.
+- "*results/Plot temperature in Morges in 2024.png*" is a png file.
-- "*results/Plot temperature in Geneva in 2050.png" is a png file.
+- "*results/Plot temperature in Geneva in 2050.png*" is a png file.
-- "*results/Plot temperature in Morges in 2050.png" is a png file.
+- "*results/Plot temperature in Morges in 2050.png*" is a png file.
-- "*results/Plot temperature in Geneva in 2024 and 2050.png" is a png file.
+- "*results/Plot temperature in Geneva in 2024 and 2050.png*" is a png file.
-- "*results/Plot temperature in Morges in 2024 and 2050.png" is a png file.
+- "*results/Plot temperature in Morges in 2024 and 2050.png*" is a png file.
 - REGRESSION LINEAIRE ET MAP
 You are free to save or delete them after the execution